maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    * To speed up the search process MMSeq2 ${\color{red} [add link]}$ instead of HHMER can be used.<br>
    * Use custom MSA ${\color{red} [add link]}$.
    * _NEW:_ Use a custom structural template ${\color{red} [add link]}$.
-Including true multimer.
+Including a multimeric one (TrueMultimer mode).

 2) **Structure prediction**: At this step, the AlaphaFold neural network runs and produces the final protein structure, which requires GPU computational powers.
    Here, AlphaPulldown allows:
-   * Read all combinations of proteins to predict from one file
+   * Read all combinations of proteins to predict from one file or generate combinations of proteins using `pulldown` or `all_versus_all` modes.
-   * Specify the number of residues that correspond to the part of the protein you want to predict
+   * Specify the number of residues that correspond to the part of the protein you want to predict.
-   * Adjust MSA depth (allows control over how much the initial MSA influences the final model)
+   * Adjust MSA depth (allows control over how much the initial MSA influences the final model).
    * Crosslinking data implementation with [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).

-3) **Results analysis**: The results for all predicted models could be systematized using one of the following two options:
+3) **Results analysis**: The results for all predicted models could be systematized using one of the following options:
    * Table that contains various scores and physical parameters of protein complexes' interaction.
    * Jupyter notebook with interactive 3D models and PAE plots.
 <br>